Skip to content

 Abstract interface

-Every AbstractPath type is expected to provide the following method.
-(Here P is any value of type AbstractPath.)
+Every AbstractPath type is expected to provide the following method:

 • curves(P): Return an array of the curves constituting P.